gofynd/fdk-client-swift/documentation/application/CATALOG.md

-Get the details of a collection by its `slug`.
+Retrieve detailed information about a specific collection using its slug.

 *Returned Response:*